Bitumen Calculator – Free Online Tool for Accurate Asphalt & Paving Estimates (2025)

 Commercial Parking Lots

 Parking lots that handle regular passenger vehicle traffic are usually designed with 3 to 4 inches of asphalt surface.
-Areas designated for heavy trucks or loading docks may require 5–6 inches or more.
-Multiply your parking lot square footage accordingly when running your estimate.
+Areas for heavy trucks or loading docks may require 5–6 inches or more.

 Roads and Highways

 Road construction involves multiple asphalt layers: a base course (3–6″), an intermediate binder course (2–3″), and a surface wearing course (1.5–2″).
-When calculating bitumen for road projects, each layer must be estimated separately, then totaled.
-Our calculator handles each layer as a distinct calculation — simply run it once per layer.
+Each layer must be estimated separately, then totaled.

 Pathways and Bike Trails

-Lighter-use surfaces like pedestrian paths and bike trails typically require only 2 inches of asphalt, which can significantly reduce material costs.
-Many municipalities now specify permeable asphalt for new pathway construction to manage stormwater runoff.
+Lighter-use surfaces like pedestrian paths and bike trails typically require only 2 inches of asphalt.

 Project TypeRecommended DepthBase Required?